Mateo-os/ranita_bot/README.md

 ## How to make new migrations

-After a changes to the models is done, by either creating a new model or altering existing ones.
+After a change to the models is done, by either creating a new model or altering existing ones.
 You must run

 ```npx sequelize-mig migration:make --name <migration_name>```